Zhugejian/Figment/README.md

 ===

-For Windows, run DemoVersion_4_14_14.exe to play!
+For Windows, run DemoVersion_4_16_14.exe to play!

-For Macs, run DemoVersion_4_14_14.app to play!
+For Macs, run DemoVersion_4_14_16(Mac).app to play!

 Instructions:
 - Move the player with "WASD"
 - Melee attack with "E"
-- Open chests with "F"
+- Drop respawn point with "F"
-- An opened chest is a respawn point in the event of player death
+- If the player has a respawn point, they will return there upon dying
 - There is no victory in this game
 - You may try to kill enemies, but they will always return
 - Death is your only escape